We've independently reviewed this article to make sure it's as accurate as we can make it.

-Why Your Dryer Vent Keeps Getting Clogged & How To Stop It
+5 Reasons Why Your Dryer Vent Keeps Getting Clogged

 #1 There Is Too Much Debris Present

-If the vent is blocked, there is not enough airflow going through the dryer.
-As a result, the dryer will start to overheat.
-This can cause the dryer motor to burn out faster or even lead to a fire.
-The reality is that lint makes for excellent kindling, so it is important to be aware of this risk.
+Airflow issues can cause your dryer to overheat, making the motor burn out faster or even leading to a fire.
+The reality is that lint makes for excellent kindling, so it is important to be aware of the risk.

 #2 The Vent Cover Is Blocked

-#3 There Is a Nest in Your Dryer Vent
+#3 There’s a Nest in Your Dryer Vent

-#4 There Is a Kink in the Vent Duct
+#4 There’s a Kink in the Vent Duct

 #5 Fabric Softener Has Built Up Inside the Dryer